Gabbriccio

 The sun and the clayey soil give the Gambriccio solid structure which enables the wine to be presented in purity and to support long ageing periods.

-Gabbriccio IGT Toscana Sangiovese
+Gabbriccio IGT Tuscan Sangiovese

-Varieties: Sangiovese piccolo 100%
+Varieties: Sangiovese piccolo

-Age of the vineyard: 16 years
+Age of the vineyard: More than 20 years

 Altitude: 200 m a.s.l.